 (e) Detached building costs more in comparison to that of a semi-detached one.

-(f) Planning on a modular basis:- Dimensions of all rooms, door, and window openings, wall between to openings etc. should be multiples of available brick sizes.
+(f) Planning on a modular basis:- Dimensions of all rooms, door and window openings, the wall between to openings etc. should be multiples of available brick sizes.

 (h) Free space area:- To lower the cost of a building such common paces should be reduced to the minimum.

 (i) Reducing structural cost:- The foundation and other construction should not be designed to be unnecessarily strong by assuming a large volume of loads and low value for the working stresses.